Sudan: Coup Leader Was Omar Al Bashir's Choice

 Crimes against humanity in Darfur

-Mr Ibnauf and his deputy army chief of staff Kamal AbdelMarouf have now the arduous task of proving to the world that the fear of a continuation of Bashir's highhandedness are unfounded.
+Mr Auf and his deputy army chief of staff Kamal AbdelMarouf have now the arduous task of proving to the world that the fear of a continuation of Bashir's highhandedness are unfounded.

 Surrendering him to face trial would be a good starting point.
-Mr Ibnauf, however, faces a similar predicament and has ruled out extraditing Mr Bashir.
+Mr Auf, however, faces a similar predicament and has ruled out extraditing Mr Bashir.

-A long serving deputy to Mr Bashir, Ibnauf, 65, is among individuals sanctioned by the US over the Darfur ethnic conflict.
+A long serving deputy to Mr Bashir, Auf, 65, is among individuals sanctioned by the US over the Darfur ethnic conflict.

 The US accuses him of having been the link between the government and the Janjaweed militias.